Mads Mikkelsen: He would have liked to talk to Johnny Depp

 What happened?

 Johnny Depp had already returned to the set in his role as Gellert Grindelwald for the third part of “Fantastic Beasts” and, according to a report in the industry magazine “The Hollywood Reporter”, had already shot a scene.
-He was asked by Warner Bros. to resign after losing a lawsuit against the editor of the British “The Sun”, which had previously described him as a “woman thug”.
+However, Warner Bros. asked him to resign after losing a lawsuit against the editor of the British “The Sun”, which had previously described him as a “woman thug”.
 The court battle had led to another chapter in the war of the roses between Depp and his ex-wife Amber Heard (35), who were married between 2015 and 2017 and accuse each other of domestic violence.

 In November 2020 it was announced that Mikkelsen would be seen instead of Depp in the new part of the series.
 “Fantastic Beasts 3” was supposed to start in November 2021, but had to be postponed due to the corona pandemic.
 Publication is currently expected in summer 2022.